 Police seek pit bull owner Heather Anglin after her dogs killed a man in Madera.

-UPDATE 11/13/19: Police have identified a 38-year old man found dead in a dry riverbed on Monday.
+Madera Police have identified a 38-year old man found dead in a dry riverbed on Monday.
 Lasaro Macedo was discovered deceased in the 1400 block East Yosemite Avenue.
 "An autopsy was conducted and ruled that Macedo died as a result of injuries he sustained during a dog attack," states a release from the Madera Police Department.
-An aggressive male pit bull was shot and killed at the scene and a second dog believed to be involved in the attack was seized.
+An aggressive male pit bull was shot and killed at the scene and a second dog believed to be involved in the attack was also seized.

 Police are asking the public for help in locating the owner of the two dogs, who they identified today as Heather Anglin.
 "We ask anyone with information on her whereabouts to call in" or for Heather herself to contact our department.
 Police provided a photograph of Anglin, who has a noticeable tattoo on her neck.
 Anglin's Facebook page shows at least six pit bulls and a litter of pit bulls as recently as two weeks ago.
 Anglin is running a backyard pit bull breeding operation.